Elisenda of Montcada

 Elisenda de Montcada (c.
 1292 – 19 June 1364) was queen consort of Aragon as the fourth and last spouse of James II of Aragon.
 She served as Regent or "Queen-Lieutenant" of Aragon during the absence of her spouse from 1324 until 1327.

-She was a daughter of Pere II Ramon de Montcada and Elisenda de Pinos.
 She and James II founded the Monastery of Pedralbes, a Franciscan convent of the Poor Clares.
 After James II's death in 1327, Elisenda lived adjacent to the monastery for the remaining 37 years of her life.

 Early life

 Elisenda de Montcada was believed to have been born in Aitona, the daughter of Pere II Ramon Montcada i d’Abarca, Baron of Aitona, and Elisenda de Pinos.
 She belonged to the lineage of Montcada, one of the most noble families of Catalonia, close with the monarchy.
 Elisenda had three brothers: Ot, heir to Aitona and a godfather of the future Peter IV of Aragon; Gastó, bishop of Huesca and later of Girona; and Guillem Ramón.
 Elisenda's great-grandmother was Constance, Lady of Aitona, an illegitimate daughter of Peter II of Aragon, making her and her husband second cousins once removed.